cpageler93/christoph.pageler.me/_posts/2018-08-22-use-spm-for-ios-projects.markdown

 # First Problems

-When importing one of the new dependencies one of the first errors i got was:
+When importing one of the new dependencies one of the first errors I got was:

 <code>
 Module file's minimum deployment target is ios11.4 v11.4: /Users/christoph/Library/Developer/Xcode/DerivedData/JPPerformance-cteaudztylounnaqgegjnjqthxbt/Build/Products/Debug-iphonesimulator/SwiftyJSON.framework/Modules/SwiftyJSON.swiftmodule/x86_64.swiftmodule